 You might feel concerned about whether COVID-19 vaccines were tested on people with your same racial or ethnic background or your same health concerns.

-Two vaccines have received Emergency Use Approval (EUA) by the Food and Drug Administration (FDA) for use here in the U.S. -- Pfizer/BioNTech and Moderna.
+Two vaccines have received Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA) for use here in the U.S.-- Moderna and Johnson & Johnson; Pfizer/BioNTech received full FDA approval on August 23, 2021.
 More than a hundred additional vaccines are in different stages of development all over the world.
-More will likely be approved in the future.
+More will likely be authorized in the future.

 For COVID-19 vaccines, researchers worked hard to rebuild trust with communities and recruit diverse volunteers for their studies.
 They included diversity in race, ethnicity and age, as well as in health conditions.
 The studies ended up being more diverse than other vaccine studies have been in the past.
 The mix of people participating in the studies looks more like the overall population of the U.S.

 - Total people in Phase 3 studies - about 45,000 people

 - About 30% of U.S. participants identify as people of color (44% worldwide).